 Amongst the various types of champagne, Brut champagne is characteristically dry, with a little sugar, which adds a touch of sweetness.
 The light, warm white wine is pale in color, with few tannins in the champagne.
 It has a brilliant acidity, which contrasts well with the characteristic bubbles.
 Champagne is always aged, which tends to round off the acidity of the grapes, and can be successfully kissed for years.
 Fresh floral notes, nuts or finished notes can be seen on the nose, as well as shiny fruits like an apple and a pear.
 The fine and mineral aroma is typical of this style of wine.

 Millésimé champagne is champagne from a certain harvest year.
 When the harvest year has been exceptionally successful, the cuvée will only be made from this year’s grapes.
 The label will indicate the year.
 Each Millésimé has its own character.
 It is usually Brut champagne, but some producers dare to create Millésimé champagne jam.
 Guy Michel (Pierre), a famous French producer, showed courage in 1975 and 1979 when he introduced Liquoreux.
 The 1979 champagne can still be bought.
 And the famous Delamotte house created the wonderful Millésime Demi-Sec in the nineties.
 Millésimé champagne is made exclusively from wines from the same harvest.
 Millésimé emphasizes the exceptional year of the harvest.
-They are allowed to age at least 5 years in the cellar before marketing it.
+They are allowed to age at least 3 years (more often 5 years) in the cellar before marketing it.

 Demi-Sec Champagne differs from Brut in its highest sugar dose (24 g sugar per bottle).
 It is recommended to drink it with dessert.
 On a champagne scale from the driest to the sweetest: Brut Nature, Extra Brut, Extra-Dry (or Extra-Sec), Dry (or Sec), Demi-Sec and Doux.
 Demi-Sec means semi-sweet wine, although the term, which literally translates as “semi-dried”, is potentially confusing.
 The term is most often used to refer to champagne or other sparkling wines, it is also used to refer to semi-sweet wines from the Loire Valley and other French regions.

 This is the only French wine that allows the collection of red wine (Pinot Noir and Pinot Menier, from most mature plots).
-Champagne Rose is often more expensive than white champagne because it consumes more time and labor.
+Rosé champagne is often more expensive than white champagne because it consumes more time and labor.
 The most common method in champagne is to mix it in sparkling red wine champagne.
 Another approach is more complex because it involves carefully limiting contact between the red skin and juice during the fermentation part called maceration (soaking the grapes in their own pulp, juice and skin to extract the color, tannins and flavor compounds in the must or juice) to create the desired color of pale salmon known as oil-de-perdrix or partridge eyes.

 Blanc De Noirs